xorxornop/ObscurCore/README.md

 The above...
 *	Creates the package with frameshifting payload layout (default)
 *	Sets up key confirmation for the manifest with BLAKE2B-256 (default)
-*	Adds a file to a package with AES-256/CTR encryption (random key, default)
+*	Adds a file to a package with AES-256/CTR encryption (random key, default) and BLAKE2B-256 EtM authentication (random key, default)
 *	Derives a package/manifest key (from the supplied one) with scrypt KDF
 *	Writes it out to the output stream

 Pretty easy huh?

 All schemes offer key confirmation capability with a choice of algorithms (e.g. MAC, KDF, etc.)
 If a package is recieived from a sender for which you hold multiple keys on file for (whatever kind they may be), all them will be verified with the key confirmation data (if present, which it is by default - generated automatically) to determine the correct one to proceed with.